uiua-lang/uiua/site/text/ga.md

 ♭₂⊞⊂¯1_1
 ```

 This gives us coordinates along the the top and bottom of the square.
 Then, we simply append the same list with the rows [reverse]()d to get points for the sides.
-We [deduplicate]() to remove duplicate corder points.
+We [deduplicate]() to remove duplicate corner points.

 ```uiua
 -⊸¬ ÷⟜⇡₀ 4